Real Orientations of Lubin-Tate Spectra: Categories with Involutions

 By Example \ref{SymmetricMonoidalExample}, this is an equivariant functor from \textbf{Spaces} with trivial action to \textbf{Spaces} with trivial action.
 As such it sends any space with $C_2$-action $X$ to some other space with $C_2$-action, which by abuse of notation we denote $\Omega^{\sigma} X$.

 \begin{prop} Suppose $X$ is a space with $C_2$-action.
 Then the space with $C_2$-action $\Omega^{\sigma} X$ is the equivariant function space $\Hom(S^{\sigma},X)$.
-In other words, the action on a loop $S^1 \rightarrow X$ is given by both precomposing with the antipode on $S^1$ and postcomposing with the action on $X$. \end{prop}
+In other words, the action on a loop $S^1 \rightarrow X$ is given by both precomposing with the complex conjugation on $S^1$ and postcomposing with the action on $X$. \end{prop}

 \begin{proof} By the Yoneda lemma, $\Omega^{\sigma} X$ must be the equivariant function spectrum $\Hom(S^1,X)$ for \textit{some} $C_2$-action on $S^1$.
-To determine that this action is by the antipode, and not the trivial action, we look at the sequence of equivariant functors
+To determine that this action is the complex conjugation action, and not the trivial action, we look at the sequence of equivariant functors

 which connects groups with trivial action to groups with $\text{op}$ action.
 The only \textit{natural} isomorphism between a group and its opposite is given by $g \mapsto g^{-1}$, which is non-trivial on underlying sets. \end{proof}